 Our journey started in 2014, when we were one of the first companies to stop using small plastic scrub beads.
 These were used in a small number of our beauty and personal care products because of their ability to gently remove dead skin cells from the surface of the skin.
 We now use alternative exfoliating ingredients such as apricot kernels, cornmeal, ground pumice, silica and walnut shells.

-Six years on, and as part of our commitment to fighting climate change and protecting nature (Opens in a new window) , we are now focusing on making our formulations biodegradable by 2030.
+Six years on, and as part of our commitment to fighting climate change and protecting nature (Opens in a pop-up window ) , we are now focusing on making our formulations biodegradable by 2030.

 As part of this, we are in the process of removing other solid polymers which are slow to biodegrade and replacing them with natural or biodegradable alternatives across our home, beauty and personal care products.
 This includes: